spiral/docs/docs/en/basics/errors.md

 ### Sentry Reporter

-The Sentry Reporter is a bridge package for Spiral Framework that provides integration with the Sentry error reporting.
+The Sentry Reporter is a bridge package for Spiral that provides integration with the Sentry error reporting.

 #### Installation